d4t06/Vue-Mobile/README.md

 -  Can not define many component in one file
 -  Can not decision rendering
 -  Can not assign template in to variable
+-  Child component props will remind in init render and don't change, so use :key to make Vue track the change of the key, when the key change, the props will pass to child component

 #### Listening Event